 As you pin, check that you are catching the band underneath and that it is overlapping the seam by about 1/8″.

-On the right side of the kimono, stitch in the ditch of the seam, catching the folded edge of the front band underneath.
+On the right side of the robe, stitch in the ditch of the seam, catching the folded edge of the front band underneath.
 This can be tricky, so go slowly and check regularly that the folded edge of the band is getting caught in your stitches.

 Question: Can I hand sew instead?
 Of course!
 Hand sewing the band closed is the cleanest finish possible.
 It also offers you more control and may be less difficult to execute.
 It will take longer, but it is a great option for a really nice finish.